Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 • Targeting a new customer segment

 A strong go-to-market plan helps you launch at the right time, with the right messaging, to the right audience.
-These plans are broken down into phases, from research and planning to development and launch, and typically include your target audience, promotion plan, and GTM sales process.
+These plans are typically broken down into phases, from research and planning to development and launch, with each phase tied to specific goals and owners.

 What's the difference between a go-to-market strategy and a marketing plan?